 For these alluring sirens things to work the girl has to be mad hot, not in the way where you can tell a woman or a gay man cast her, or the script was written almost mocking the star they thought they'd get (like Jean Brooks or Joan Crawford), but in a straight male way --we don't like hair all done up and frizzed out, that's a gay man/woman thing, that's just one example.
 When I see anima type characters, like say the weary-looking Liz Taylor in DOCTOR FAUSTUS, or Angelina Jolie in THE TOURIST knowing the overly-made-up, fussed-over extent to which they're trying to pass as irresistible then yes, it bothers me.
 But Natashsa Henstridge in SPECIES or Matilda May here, impossibly young, perfectly formed, as if from heaven's mint, then it all works and I mention all this not to seem sexist or ageist but because whether we're 17-18 (as I must have been) or 80 we know we'd damn our souls to hell and jump off a cliff or whatnot if Henstridge in SPECIES or May here asked us to.
 We'd have no choice.
 When Scott shouts in her face during the climactic soul drain, "WHAT ARE THESE FEELINGS?!" it's gut-bustingly funny, but also so clearly Jungian it's sick, bro: "I am the feminine in your mind, Carlsen" she answers.
 Indeed, she's what every straight man's anima looks like (one of its guises anyway --it can also appear an evil crone).
 Her (unaugmented) allure is so all-consuming to us as well, we totally get it.
 A lot of time she has no real acting to do but a wolfish smile and eyes that dilate and occasionally widen as if throwing a lot of invisible carnal force in these male's directions.

-With a spaceship like a giant polyp (or the hydra thing in NOSFERATU), and explanation that vampires are ancient aliens who basically ride around in the wake / gravitational drag of Halley's comet.
-The 1986 (scheduled) arrival of Halley's comet (which passes by Earth every 75-76 years) was prefigured by some mild doomsaying and sparks of sci-fi imagination (not unlike '2012' more recently) and also explored the in another personal favorite, 1984's NIGHT OF THE COMET.
-One or seven steps ahead of our current internet paranoia dot-connectors (myself included).
-Dan O'Bannon's (the co-creator of ALIEN) adaptation of British mystic Colin Wilson's novel is so adept at connecting ancient vampire lore with pre-Halley pass excitement, Jungian archetypal psychology, ancient alien theory and Bob Lazar's Area 51 statements (how we're a soul farm, and aliens want to make sure no extra-planetary force damages their harvest's 'containers'), and even Cronenberg-Romero-style outbreaking (the emptied containers come back and have an hour or so to try and 'fill up' again or they exploded in a shower of dust, ditto their own victims, etc. Thus....
+One or seven steps ahead of our current internet paranoia dot-connectors (myself included), Dan O'Bannon's (the co-creator of ALIEN) adaptation of British mystic Colin Wilson's novel is adept at connecting ancient vampire lore with pre-Halley pass excitement; the film offers the explanation that vampires are ancient aliens who basically ride around in the wake / gravitational drag of Halley's comet.
+Jungian archetypal psychology, ancient alien theory and Bob Lazar's Area 51 statements (how we're a soul farm, and aliens want to make sure no extra-planetary force damages their harvest's 'containers'), and even Cronenberg-Romero-style outbreaking (the emptied containers come back and have an hour or so to try and 'fill up' again or they exploded in a shower of dust, ditto their own victims, etc., all ties in perfectly with the 1986 (then a year away in real life) arrival of Halley's comet. as explored in another personal favorite, 1984's NIGHT OF THE COMET..

 The same year LIFEFORCE came out, 1985, saw Dan O'Bannon's RETURN OF THE LIVING DEAD (by then I had just started drinking and smoking weed-- what a year!), and as opposed to Romero's slower, less hilarious DAY OF - (also '85), there's a sense of real junkie madness in O'Bannon's zombies in both films.
-His are the only ones who talk, and who eat only brains, and moan for "more brains!"
-But what stands out is their crazed desperation, the agony that only brains can allay.
-This finds reflection in the reanimated shells of LIFEFORCE.
-That terrifying sense of junky withdrawal agony and its prolonged, gathering intensity is something I've recently directly experienced (what a year!) and can vouch for O'Bannon's zombies doing better than anyone, in both films.
+His zombies are the only ones who talk, and who eat only brains, and moan for "more brains!"
+But what stands out in both those zombies and these energy vampires is their crazed desperation, the agony that devouring brains or energy can allay, and even then it's only temporary.
+That terrifying sense of junky withdrawal agony and its prolonged, gathering intensity is something I've recently directly experienced (what a year!) and can vouch for O'Bannon's zombies doing it better than anyone, in both films.

 4. Michael Gothard as Dr. Bukovsky